Stepping stone grants to improve parks, recreation and trails

-Funded through the PA Department of Conservation and Natural Resources and administered by PRPS, the Recreation and Parks Technical Assistance Program (RecTAP), is a statewide technical assistance service designed to help organizations receive expert advice on recreation, park and trail issues.
+Funded through the PA Department of Conservation and Natural Resources and administered by PRPS, the Recreation and Parks Technical Assistance Program (RecTAP), is a statewide technical assistance service designed to help organizations receive expert advice on maintenance, recreation, park and trail issues.
 RecTAP matches recreation, park and trail professionals with Pennsylvania municipalities and non-profits to provide advice and assistance on specific issues that can be addressed within a limited amount of time.
 RecTAP’s team of professionals have extensive knowledge and experience in recreation, parks and trails.

 Grants have a maximum value of $2,500, extenuating circumstances may allow for increased funding.
 Organizations with a PRPS group membership or who have a staff member with a PRPS membership are not required to pay a match.
 However, non-member organizations are required to pay a $100 match upon approval of the grant.
 RecTAP has an open grant round; however, an entity can only receive one grant per calendar year.

 Contact Emily Gates to discuss your RecTAP application.

 Get Outdoors PA Mini-Grants